nosqd/mpoxes/README.md

 - stb (vcpkg) - stb single-file public domain libraries for C/C++
 - glm (vcpkg) - OpenGL Mathematics (GLM)
 - nlohmann-json (vcpkg) - JSON for Modern C++
+- tinyfiledialogs (vcpkg) - Highly portable and cross-platform dialogs for native inputbox, passwordbox, colorpicker and more
+- imguizmo (vcpkg) - Immediate mode 3D gizmo for scene editing and other controls based on Dear Imgui

 ## How to use.